AbrarZaman/Introduction-To-React/README.md

 This React project represents my foundational knowledge and hands-on experience in essential React concepts.
 By implementing reusable components, utilizing props and event handlers, leveraging React hooks, incorporating routing, and integrating APIs, I have showcased my ability to build functional and interactive web applications using React.
 I am eager to further enhance my skills and contribute my expertise to new and exciting projects.
 I am confident that my solid understanding of React and my dedication to delivering high-quality code make me a valuable asset to any development team.
 I look forward to discussing how my skills align with your organization's goals and contributing to your success.

 Note: I have commented out the rest of the codes.
 Feel free to uncomment out the rest and test out code of your choice.

+To run the application run (npm start) or (sudo npm start).
+The sudo npm start are for those who will run the application on their MacBooks which is integrated with the apple silicon chip.